davidmoten/big-sorter/README.md

   .output(out)
   .sort();
 ```
-## Example using Java IO Serialization
+### Example using Java IO Serialization
+If each record has been written to the input file using `ObjectOutputStream` then we specify the *java()* Serializer:

 ```java
 Sorter